TechMaverickHub/100x-LLM-week2-pdf-chatbot/README.md

 ## 🏗️ Credits
 - Part of the **#0to100xEngineer** journey
-- Built with ❤️ using FastAPI + Groq LLaMA-3.1
+- Built using FastAPI + Groq LLaMA-3.1